apache/spark/docs/cloud-integration.md

 ```

 This reads from the object in blocks, which is efficient when seeking backwards as well as
 forwards in a file —at the expense of making full file reads slower.

-This option is ignored
-on older S3A versions.
+When working with text formats (text, CSV), or any sequential read through an entire file

-When working with text formats (text, CSV), or any sequential read through an entire file,
+(including .gzip compressed data),
 this "random" I/O policy should be disabled.
-This is actually the default, but can be done
+This is the default, but can be done
 explicitly:

 ```